dcorking/hblog/posts/2016-07-18-imperative-traversal-ocaml.markdown

 traversals, a pre-order and in-order.
 I'm still trying to work out a nice post-order imperative solution in OCaml so if you have one then please tweet it at me: @edgararout

+EDIT: I've added a zigzag function procedure as well.
+This question came up recently at an interview and I messed it up.
+The point is to print the tree in a zigzag pattern.

 ```ocaml
 type 'a node = {mutable data: 'a;